Skip to main content

 Quick Verdict

-Key difference: Payless Power has prepaid (no credit check).
+Key difference: Payless Power skips the credit check with prepaid plans.
 APGE runs your credit and might want a deposit.

 If credit isn't an issue, compare both on ComparePower.
 If it is, you know your answer.